-Vacation Years Vacation Time First year of employee's anniversary date two weeks Second to seventh year of employee's anniversary date three weeks Eighth to 15 th year of employee's anniversary date four weeks 16 th to 23 rd year of employee's anniversary date five weeks 24 th year of employee's anniversary date and thereafter six weeks
+First to seventh year of employee's anniversary date three weeks Eighth to 15 th year of employee's anniversary date four weeks 16 th to 23 rd year of employee's anniversary date five weeks 24 th year of employee's anniversary date and thereafter six weeks

-- (b) In the case of partial years of service, vacation entitlements shall be computed on a pro rata basis. - (c) An employee may not take more vacation than earned.
-Should an employee wish additional time off they may request a leave of absence without pay, which may or may not be granted dependent on scheduling and backfill issues and will be determined at the Employer's discretion but shall not be unreasonably withheld. - (d) A regular part-time employee shall take vacation as earned and calculated on a pro rata basis.
+(b) In the case of partial years of service, vacation entitlements shall be computed on a pro rata basis.

+(c) An employee may not take more vacation than earned.
+Should an employee wish additional time off they may request a leave of absence without pay, which may or may not be granted dependent on scheduling and backfill issues and will be determined at the Employer's discretion but shall not be unreasonably withheld.

+(d) A regular part-time employee shall take vacation as earned and calculated on a pro rata basis.